Orientation will be a busy time, so it’s important to plan ahead for the program.

 We expect students to follow all orientation rules, including rules prohibiting alcohol and drug use.
 Failure to comply with these rules can result in dismissal from orientation without registering for classes, or legal consequences including arrests, Minor in Possession tickets and fines, and future appearances in local courts.

 Traveling to Orientation by Car and Parking

 Most students travel to orientation by car.
 Click here for complete driving and parking information.

 Traveling to Orientation by Plane

 Delta Airlines will provide a discount from any point of origin that Delta Airlines services in the United States and Canada to Detroit Metropolitan Airport (DTW) for all new Michigan students and their families attending Summer Term Orientation.
 Travel will only be permitted up to three days prior to and three days after your assigned Summer Term Orientation Program.
-Discount information will be posted in April 2018.

 The University of Michigan is not responsible for delays, cancelled flights, damaged or lost belongings, personal injury or loss of life due to any incident involving Delta Airlines.
 As part of this arrangement, and to help offset orientation program costs, the University receives promotional tickets that are used solely for normal University business travel.

 If you purchase your tickets from a travel agent using this discount program, you or your agent must make the reservations through Delta Airlines.
 The Office of New Student Programs provides this arrangement with Delta Airlines as a convenience for new students.